brijesh-giri-neu/IME-Image-Enhancement/USEME.md

 #### Overview of Interface
 - The interface has 3 panel:
-  - Left Pane - Contains Buttons for Image operations, a Zoom slider, and Histogram of current image
+  - `Left Pane` - Contains Buttons for Image operations, a Zoom slider, and Histogram of current image
-  - Center Pane - Contains the Image loaded
+  - `Center Pane` - Contains the Image loaded along with the Scroll functionality.
-  - Right Pane - The thumbnail of the loaded image
+  - `Right Pane` - The thumbnail of the loaded image

 #### How to perform operations
 1. Click the load button to load an image in the application.